 Grades K-3: A primary-school teacher will meet with the student to evaluate progress in literacy and numeracy at a grade-appropriate level, including these areas: reading (decoding and comprehension); writing skills and fine-motor coordination; and math skills including counting, math facts, and pattern recognition.

-Grades 4-12: An English and a math teacher will work with the student to assess achievement in reading comprehension and fluency, writing mechanics, writing fluency, word recognition, math facts, math computation, and familiarity with math concepts.
+Grades 4-12: An English and a math teacher will work with the student to assess progress in reading comprehension and fluency, writing mechanics, writing fluency, word recognition, math facts, math computation, and familiarity with math concepts.

 The evaluator(s), along with the academic dean, will consult and make an informed determination about the student’s potential to thrive in our program.
 A decision is typically communicated to the parents or guardians within two weeks of the assessment.

 Small class size gives our students the individualized attention they need and deserve.
 Enrollment is limited, so we encourage interested families to apply early.
 We begin annual application review in November and process in order of submission date.
-Placement invitations begin in early January.
+Placement invitations begin in January.

 ☐ Visit LCA!

-☐ Student Shadow Day & Meet the Academic Dean
+☐ Student Shadow Day

 Shadowing is an excellent way to experience student life, meet potential classmates, and assess if LCA is a good academic fit.
 Placement is always determined with your child’s best interest in mind, so parent/guardian input is essential.
 Our academic dean, Amanda Proietti, is available to discuss and answer questions about curriculum.